FrankCYB/JavaGPT/README.md

 	- Manually name chats if preferred
 - Revert Chats
 	- Be able to void previous prompts and responses from chat
-	- You can void multiple prompts and responses
+	- You can revert multiple times
 - HTML Viewer
 	- View your chat content in HTML
 	- Supports Markdown Language syntax